inspiralpatterns/utopia-mlops-assignment/README.md

 * two logs file with format `experiment-name.log` where Python stdout is piped in.
 This gives information such as model summary, training and evaluation stats per epoch and IO specs.

+> You can find the DAG definition for Airflow inside `/home/ubuntu/airflow/dags/ml_pipeline.py`

 ## Discussion

 The pipeline structure and the code are yet to be a fully, production-ready application due to different factors.